last update 5 September 2010

 "A most energetic, gallant, loyal and reliable officer: Lt Col Sproule invariably visited the most advanced aid posts and dressing stations throughout the fighting.
 No work was too hard for him, and no day too long.
 He set a splendid example to all ranks by his personal courage."

 Jimmy Sproule's WW I service record book - Click to be able to browse the whole book.
-The General thought that JCS had been awarded the DSO (written then scratched out), but this did not in fact happen due to some skulduggery, though it did get morphed into an OBE, and a Croix de Guerre also came his way.
+The General (Astley-Cubitt) thought that JCS had been awarded the DSO (written then scratched out), but this did not in fact happen due to some administrative incompetence or skulduggery and it got morphed into an OBE (not usually given as a valour medal).
+Also on the record are two mentions in despatches for gallantry, and a Croix de Guerre from France.

-WWI medal record card (British Bureaucracy at its finest)
+WWI medal record card - British Empire Bureaucracy at its finest

 1919 - Souvenir of the Welsh Division